 - Consciousness is a heated topic of debate among philosophers.
 There are no agreements on “are plants conscious?” or “are babies conscious?”.
 The general agreement is that “ability to act according to one’s free will” (implying nondeterminism) is consciousness.

 - Panprotopsychism says that everything is conscious, “humans are more conscious than a light bulb”.

 - Author predicts that by 2029, we can expect to see “digital consciousness”.

-- Eastern perspective – consciousness is fundamental property, physical world only comes into existence through the thoughts of conscious beings.
+- Eastern perspective – consciousness is fundamental property, the physical world only comes into existence through the thoughts of conscious beings.

-- Existence of “free will” is hotly debated topic – existence of free will requires non-determinism in actions and experts don’t agree on whether humans actually have free will (compared to say Watson) or are the actions predetermined.
+- Existence of “free will” is hotly debated topic – the existence of free will requires non-determinism in actions and experts don’t agree on whether humans actually have free will (compared to say Watson) or are the actions predetermined.
 Some philosophers believe that future is completely deterministic (given present) but complex enough to be unpredictable.

-- There are also disagreements on what constitutes identity – author holds the position that a snapshot of neocortex (or brain, in general) is a person’s identity and hence, identity, in principle, is not unique and can be replicated.
+- There are also disagreements on what constitutes identity – author holds the position that a snapshot of the neocortex (or brain, in general) is a person’s identity and hence, identity, in principle, is not unique and can be replicated.

 The law of accelerating returns applied to the brain

 - Most technologies follow S-curve (slow start, rapid growth and then matures) but in the end of its life cycle, its replaced by something else (eg. Transistors replaced vacuum tubes).

 - Most technologies (like processing power, storage capacity, brain imaging resolution) etc. are growing at exponential pace and leading to a “Law of accelerating returns”, hence, a digital brain will arrive faster than most people expect.

 - This chapter basically talks about objections raised to previous work of the author – not much relevant to rest of the book.